Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Model Construction

 Finally, prior to global pooling, we incorporate a \textit{squeeze-and-excitation (SE) block}, inspired by the framework introduced in Squeeze-and-Excitation Networks~\cite{hu2019squeezeandexcitationnetworks}.
 Consider a transformation $\mathbf{T}$ that maps an input $\mathbf{X}$ to a set of feature maps $\mathbf{U} \in \mathbb{R}^{H \times W \times C}$, where $H$, $W$, and $C$ denote the spatial dimensions and number of channels produced by a convolutional operation.
 An SE block adaptively recalibrates these feature maps by explicitly modeling channel-wise interdependencies, thereby enhancing representational capacity and overall model performance.

 The \emph{squeeze} operation performs global average pooling across the spatial dimensions $H \times W$, generating a compact channel descriptor that captures the global distribution of feature responses.
 This is followed by an \emph{excitation} operation, which maps the channel descriptor to a set of per-channel modulation weights.
 These weights are then applied to $\mathbf{U}$ via channel-wise scaling, producing the output of the SE block, which is subsequently passed to downstream layers of the network.
-In practice, this self-gating mechanisms is akin to a computationally efficient attention mechanism, which weights relevant information within feature maps~\cite{hu2019squeezeandexcitationnetworks,vaswani2023attentionneed}.
+In practice, this self-gating mechanism is akin to a computationally efficient attention mechanism, which weights relevant information within feature maps~\cite{hu2019squeezeandexcitationnetworks,vaswani2023attentionneed}.
 Fig.~\ref{fig:architecture} shows a high-level diagram of the CNN-based architecture used to build the polarization models.

-Although the high- and low-polarization models share an identical architectural layout and block structure—including the use of specialized Inception-style modules and SE blocks—their optimization procedures were performed independently.
+Although the high- and low-polarization models share an identical architectural layout and block structure---including the use of specialized Inception-style modules and SE blocks---their optimization procedures were performed independently.
 As a result, differences in the optimized filter depths, channel widths, and regularization parameters led to distinct effective parameterizations and, consequently, different numbers of free trainable parameters in each model.

-Tables \ref{tab:ff-parameters} and \ref{tab:polarization_parameters} summarize the optimized hyperparameter configurations (selection for these choices are discussed in sec.~\ref{sec:training}).
+Tables~\ref{tab:ff-parameters} and~\ref{tab:polarization_parameters} summarize the optimized hyperparameter configurations (the selection of these choices is discussed in Sec.~\ref{sec:training}).
 The hyperparameters $\epsilon$, $\beta_1$, $\beta_2$, $\alpha$, and \texttt{clipnorm} correspond to components of the \texttt{AdamW} optimizer \cite{loshchilov2019decoupledweightdecayregularization}, a decoupled variation of \texttt{Adam} that separates $L_2$-based weight decay regularization from gradient-based updates.
 Here, $\epsilon$ is a small constant added to the denominator for numerical stability, while $\beta_1$ and $\beta_2$ are exponential decay coefficients for the first- and second-order moment estimates of the gradient, respectively.
 With initial learning rate $\alpha$ and weight-decay parameter $\lambda$, the parameter update rule is